paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

   tranche: DelayTranche,
   validator_index: ValidatorIndex,
   triggered: bool,
-	/// A subset of the core indices obtained from the VRF output. pub claimed_core_indices: Vec<CoreIndex>,
+  /// A subset of the core indices obtained from the VRF output. pub assignment_bitfield: AssignmentBitfield,
 }

 struct ApprovalEntry {